 Communities of Practice are groups of people who share a passion for practice.
 They come together as peers in shared enquiry, learning from and with each other about what works, what doesn’t and why.

 They share promising practices and know-how in pursuit of improving practice where they work and across the system, deepening capability and capacity for greater improvements in patient care.

 This unique leadership programme is designed specifically for health and care professionals looking to develop collective leadership capability, who already have, or are planning to establish a CoP, where they can apply the learning from this programme.
 Participants should be in a position to provide leadership through the community to support improvements in outcomes for patients, residents or service users.

 The programme is strongly based on practical experience and builds on successful CoPs currently hosted by the HIN and Q members.
-Participants will be able to place the experience of their own CoPs at the centre of every module, and will contribute to workshop content based on their own needs.
+Participants can place the experience of their own CoPs at the centre of every module and contribute to workshop content based on their own needs.

-The course will be led by Cleo Butterworth, Associate Clinical Director for Patient Safety, who has been leading her own Community of Practice since 2016 and is currently supporting a number of Communities of Practice at the Health Innovation Network.
+The course is led by Cleo Butterworth, Associate Clinical Director for Patient Safety, who has been leading her own Community of Practice since 2016 and is currently supporting a number of Communities of Practice at the Health Innovation Network.

 Please note that applications have now closed for the current run of the programme.

 For further information about the programme, please click here.